 Augmentation of cognitive ability

-- Augmentation of senses could open up profound new ways to interact with one another and the world opening up new frontiers for experience, creativity and relationships.
-We might choose to be able to hear colours for example, which is an ability that people with the neurological condition Synaesthesia had.
+- Augmentation of senses could open up profound new ways to interact with one another and the world, with new frontiers for experience, creativity and relationships.
+We might choose to be able to hear colours for example, which was previously an ability that only people with the neurological condition Synaesthesia had.
 Could virtual reality also be used to create more empathy for the experience of others?